Attorney: Family 'flabbergasted' by killing of Amir Locke

 “Mr. Locke did what many of us might do in the same confusing circumstances, he reached for a legal means of self-defense while he sought to understand what was happening,” said Rob Doar, a spokesman for the Minnesota Gun Owners Caucus.

-Interim Chief Amelia Huffman said during a news conference after the video was released that Locke isn’t named in the warrants.
-She said it isn’t clear how or whether Locke is connected to the homicide investigation, which she said is under the control of St. Paul police.
-A spokesman for the St. Paul Police Department said he could not comment because the homicide investigation is ongoing.
+Interim Police Chief Amelia Huffman said during a news conference Thursday that Locke wasn’t named in the warrants.
+She said it wasn’t clear how or whether Locke was connected to the homicide investigation, which she said was under the control of St. Paul police.
+A spokesman for the St. Paul Police Department said he could not comment because the homicide investigation was ongoing.

-Frey said the video “raises about as many questions as it does answers” and said the city was pursuing answers “as quickly as possible and in transparent fashion” through investigations including one by the state Bureau of Criminal Apprehension.
+Mayor Jacob Frey said the video “raises about as many questions as it does answers” and that the city was pursuing answers “as quickly as possible and in transparent fashion” through investigations including one by the state Bureau of Criminal Apprehension.

 Huffman said the officer, Mark Hanneman, was in a difficult position.